Yoshiaki Hatta: Biography

-In 1934, under the Hiranuma administration, Hatta was asked to serve as both Minister of Commerce and as Minister of Colonial Affairs.
+In 1934, under the Hiranuma Cabinet, Hatta was asked to serve as both Minister of Commerce and as Minister of Colonial Affairs.
 He was also made head of the Japan Chamber of Commerce and Industry and the Tokyo Chamber of Commerce and Industry.

 In 1941, many small private railway companies were merged under government pressure into the Tobu Railway, as per the syndicalist economic policies of the Taisei Yokusankai.
 Hatta was appointed Chairman of the Board of the expanded company.
-In 1943, he was asked to serve concurrently as Minister of Communications and Railroad Minister, this time under the Tōjō administration.
+In 1943, he was asked to serve concurrently as Minister of Communications and Railroad Minister, this time under the Tōjō Cabinet.
 During this administration, the two cabinet-level posts were merged into the new Ministry of Transport and Communications in 1943, and Hatta became the first head of the combined ministry.
 In 1945, Hatta became president of the North China Development Company, a subsidiary of the South Manchurian Railway dedicated to the economic development of the areas of northern China under occupation by Japan.

 Following the surrender of Japan and the end of World War II, Hatta was purged from public office by the Supreme Commander of the Allied Powers.
 In 1953, he became president of Takushoku University, a post which he held to September 1954.
 In 1955, he became president of Nippei Kōsan Corporation, and Chairman of the Japan Science Foundation.
 In 1956, he founded the Nippon Gijustu Kyōwa Kaihatsu Corporation, and in 1957 he was named chairman of the forerunner to the Japan Highway Public Corporation.
 Hatta died in 1964.